 Heading off that first day, 27 November 2017, I felt financially we had our bases covered.
 We had enough in savings to very comfortably travel for six months without having to consider working and with due care twelve months would be highly possible.
 This month, August 2018 brings us to ten months caravanning Australia, sticking to our $500 weekly budget and so far we haven’t needed to work.

 How Have We Gone So Far?

-Well six months came and went (felt like a few weeks!) having had enjoyed four months in Tasmania and then two months traveling through the Gippslands of Victoria and the NSW South Coast.
+Well six months came and went (felt like a few weeks!) having had enjoyed four months in Tasmania and then two months travelling through the Gippslands of Victoria and the NSW South Coast.
 At the time, 6 Months Caravanning Australia, we did a thorough check of our money situation and found we had spent only $11.16 per week over our budget.
-We also concluded that our strict budget hadn’t impeded our experience or enjoyment of living on the road and it was then we decided we could continue traveling for another six months without needing to work.
+We also concluded that our strict budget hadn’t impeded our experience or enjoyment of living on the road and it was then we decided we could continue travelling for another six months without needing to work.
 Happy days!

 Now What With the Budget?

 Now at the 10 month mark, a close examination our finances revealed that thanks to a couple of healthy tax returns and little boost from some interest on our savings we have more funds at this time than we anticipated we would.
 This is pleasing for us.
 However in our discussion this time about our $500 per week budget, it’s ability to meet our needs while we travel and if we were still able to get the most out of the experience we found $500 is not always enough.
 This has especially been true since we reached Queensland due we think because of it being a state of high tourism as well as great distances and remoteness.
 Reality is tourism and remoteness brings with them higher costs so based on this we decided to change how we manage our budget.